THIS DAY IN BÉISBOL September 1: Bernie Williams leads class of 2012 Latino Baseball Hall of Fame inductees

 Also on this day: In 1986, Oakland A’s outfielder Jose Canseco continued to dazzle fans on his way to Rookie of the Year honors with a 4-for-5 game against the Yankees that included a home run.
 He became the first player in either league to reach 100 RBI.

-And in 2008, Adrian Beltre of the Mariners hit for the cycle while going 5-for-6 to help beat the Rangers, 12-6.
+In 2008, third- baseman Adrian Beltre of the Mariners hit for the cycle while going 5-for-6 to help beat the Rangers, 12-6.